control-toolbox/OptimalControl.jl/docs/src/application-mri-saturation.md

 nothing # hide
 ```

 We can compare both solutions.
-The BSBS is revelead even if second bang arc is not clearly
+The BSBS structure is revelead even if the second bang arc is not clearly
 demonstrated.

 ```@example main